Skip to main content

 License

-thebeat is distributed under the GPL-3 license.
+thebeat is distributed under the GNU General Public License, version 3 or later.
 You are free to distribute or modify the code, both for non-commercial and commercial use.
 See here for more info.

-The package was developed by the Comparative Bioacoustics Group at the Max Planck Institute for Psycholinguistics, in Nijmegen, the Netherlands.
+The package was initially developed by the Comparative Bioacoustics Group at the Max Planck Institute for Psycholinguistics, in Nijmegen, the Netherlands.
+It is currently maintained by the same group at Sapienza University of Rome, Italy.

-The collaborators were: Jelle van der Werff, Andrea Ravignani, and Yannick Jadoul.
+The collaborators are Jelle van der Werff, Andrea Ravignani, and Yannick Jadoul.

 Project details